List of power stations in Michigan: Landfill gas

-Former plants:
+Former plants

 Biomass/waste power plants

 Biomass power plants in Michigan often use waste from the lumber industry.
 Smaller units use food waste, or cow, pig and turkey waste.

 Retired

 Hydropower

 Michigan has a number of small hydropower plants; however, the generally small, flat rivers provide a limited source of power.

+Retired

 Pumped storage hydropower power stations

 Michigan has one pumped-storage hydroelectricity station, on the shore of Lake Michigan, used for power balancing.
 It is the fifth largest such plant in the world.

 Wind power stations

-Wind power in Michigan grew rapidly due to national price supports and a Michigan mandate to produce 10% renewable energy by 2015.
+Wind power in Michigan has grown rapidly due to national price supports and a Michigan mandate to produce 10% renewable energy by 2015.
 The largest concentration of wind power is in the Thumb region.